ShirshoDipto/social-media-client/README.md

 - Basic Login and Signup with username and password.
 - Login/Signup with a google account.
 - Login and Signup form validation from the backend.
-- Logout
+- Logout.

 ### 2. Users

-- Update/remove profile picture
+- Update/remove profile picture.
 - Update/remove cover picture.
 - Update user biodata.
-- Error handling in profile update
+- Error handling in profile update.
-- Search users (See additional info no.1)
+- Search users.
+(See additional info no.1)

 ### 3. Friendships